A skin lesion: Polymorphous or Multiform Erythema.

-It has been shown that the suppression of herpes simplex virus and even prophylaxis (with acyclovir) prevents the recurrent eruption of erythema multiforme.
+It has been shown that the suppression of the herpes simplex virus and even prophylaxis (with acyclovir) prevents the recurrent eruption of erythema multiforme.

 Polymorph or multiform erythema is often self-limiting and does not require treatment.
-The appropriateness of glucocorticoid treatment may be uncertain, because it is difficult to determine if the course will be resolutive.
+The appropriateness of glucocorticoid treatment may be uncertain because it is difficult to determine if the course will be resolutive.

-Supportive / symptomatic treatment may be necessary.
+Supportive/symptomatic treatment may be necessary.

 Oral pain: mouth rinses containing local anesthetic and antiseptic reduce pain and secondary infection.

 The participation of the eyes should be evaluated and treated by an ophthalmologist.

 Erythema poliformo mayor may require hospital admission for supportive care, particularly if severe oral involvement restricts alcohol consumption.

 The role of oral corticosteroids remains controversial, as no controlled study has shown any benefit.
 However, for severe disease, a measure of 0.5-1 mg/kg / d of prednisone (ol) is often used early in the disease process.

 Recurrent erythema multiforme is usually treated initially with continuous oral acyclovir for six months at a dose of 10 mg/kg / d in divided doses (e.g., 400 mg twice daily), even if HSV has not been a trigger evident for the patient’s erythema multiforme.